 His marriage to Hera, the goddess of women, didn’t stop him from seducing and abusing other women, both mortal and immortal.

 One of his “strategies” to pick up mortal women was to turn into an animal.
 For example, to seduce Europa, he turned into a bull and swam off with her when she got on his back for a ride.

-Zeus didn’t limit himself to women: he once disguised himself as an eagle (his favourite animal) to kidnap a handsome young man named Ganymede, which has been a popular subject in western art from the Renaissance.
+Zeus didn’t limit himself to women: he once disguised himself as an eagle (his favourite animal) to kidnap a handsome young man named Ganymede, which has been a popular subject in western art since the Renaissance.

-From his many liaisons, he fathered the Olympians Hermes, Dionysus, Apollo and the mortal heroes Heracles, Perseus and Helen of Troy, among others.
+From his many liaisons, he fathered the Olympians Hermes, Dionysus, Apollo, and the mortal heroes Heracles, Perseus, and Helen of Troy, among others.
 In fact, he had so many children that “Zeus” appears over and over in the family trees of Greek gods and heroes.